Supercritical CO2 Extractor

 The Science Behind Supercritical CO2 Extractors

-Supercritical CO2 extractors use carbon dioxide (CO2) at an elevated temperature and pressure to extract soluble compounds from natural products.
-Carbon dioxide above the critical temperature (31ºC) and pressure (1071 psi) becomes a supercritical fluid, which has an increased capacity for solubilizing non-polar compounds.
+Supercritical CO2 extractor use carbon dioxide (CO2) at an elevated temperature and pressure to extract soluble compounds from natural products.
+Carbon dioxide above the critical temperature (31ºC) and pressure (1071 psi) becomes a supercritical fluid, which has an increased capacity for diffusion of molecules and solubilizing non-polar compounds.
 Raising the temperature and pressure of the liquid CO2 even further provides highly efficient extractions of oils in a short period of time.

 The (ScCO2) extraction has become the preferred method for extracting THC and CBD oils to serve markets with the most demanding standards for safety, quality, purity and consistency.
 It is also preferred by consumers for the same reasons, and progressive brands are boldly stating “ScCO2 extraction” on package labels.